-We are committed to protecting the privacy of patient information and to handling your personal information in a responsible manner in accordance with the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the privacy Amendent (Notifiable Data Breaches) Act 2017, the Australian Privacy Principles and relevant State and Territory privacy legislation (referred to as privacy legislation).
+We are committed to protecting the privacy of patient information and to handling your personal information in a responsible manner in accordance with the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the privacy Amendment (Notifiable Data Breaches) Act 2017, the Australian Privacy Principles and relevant State and Territory privacy legislation (referred to as privacy legislation as of 12 March 2014).

 We collect information that is necessary and relevant to provide you with medical care and treatment, and manage our medical practice.
 This information may include your name, address, date of birth, gender, health information, family history and contact details.
 This information may be stored on our computer medical records system and/or in handwritten medical records.

 Wherever practicable we will only collect information from you personally.
-However, we may also need to collect information from other sources such as treating specialists, radiologists, pathologists, hospitals, other health care providers, and the Myhealth record system.
+However, we may also need to collect information from other sources such as treating specialists, radiologists, pathologists, hospitals, other health care providers.

-We collect information in various ways, such as over the phone, or in writing, in person in our Practice or over the internet if you transact with us online.
+We collect information in various ways, such as over the phone, or in writing, in person in our practice.
 This information may be collected by medical and non-medical staff.

 In emergency situations we may also need to collect information from your relatives or friends.